 During the lease term in Huntly

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Huntly, the tenant must allow us to go into the rental.
-Some justifiable reasons to come into rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Huntly, the renter must allow us to access the rental home.
+Some good reasons to go into rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Huntly.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for rental investors in Huntly
+a good reference for property owners in Huntly

-- Before you move a tenant into your rental property in Huntly
+- Before you lease out your rental property in Huntly

 - Collections and evictions